-The applicant is in the process of purchasing Tax Lots 3900, 4000, 4100 from the existing property owner.
-Upon approval of the Partition application for Tax Lots 3900 and 4000, Tax Lot 3900 will be partially located in the MU-I and CO zone.
-The applicant is not proposing any new development on this parcel.
-Therefore, CO zone standards do not apply to the proposed Project.
+The applicant, Greenlight - Home First LLC, is in the process of purchasing Tax Lots 3900, 4000, 4100 from the existing property owner, the City of Salem.
+The submitted Partition application will divide Tax Lot 4000 into Parcel 1 and Parcel 2.
+The proposed apartment complete is located wholly on Parcel 1, which is zoned MU-!.
+A concurrent Property Line Adjustment application has been submitted to adjust the property line between Parcel 2 and Tax Lot 3900.
+Upon approval of the property line adjustment, Tax Lot 3900 will be partially located in the MU-I and CO zone.
+However, the applicant is not proposing any new development on adjusted Tax Lot 3900, and future development of adjusted Parcel 2 will be reviewed through a future land use application.
+Therefore, CO zone development standards do not apply to the proposed Project.